Saving Code Snippets to Pieces Drive

 The pieces will use what you have copied to the clipboard as the snippet.

-If you’re within the Pieces CLI pieces run
+If you’re within the Pieces CLI `pieces run` mode, you can enter `create`.

 What’s Stored When You Save a Snippet